idaholab/moose/modules/doc/content/python/MooseDocs/extensions/media.md

        caption=["Big Buck Bunny"](https://en.wikipedia.org/wiki/Big_Buck_Bunny) is an open-source
                animated short.

-YouTube videos can also be displayed using the `!media youtube` syntax.
-The embedded youtube URL (for the video in [training-webinar], this is `https://www.youtube.com/embed/2tJwBsYaLaI`) must be provided via the `youtube_embed_src` setting parameter.
+YouTube videos can also be displayed.
+The embedded youtube URL is simply provided as the media, this URL must contain 'www.youtube.com' and not end with an extension.
 Similar to locally stored or hosted videos, extra settings are provided as listed in [video-settings].

 !media https://www.youtube.com/embed/2tJwBsYaLaI
        id=training-webinar